mnielsen/cognitive_tools/cognitive_tools.md

   advantage to be found?**

 **What principles can we use to build cognitive tools?**

+**Example question: What would it take to get the average person to understand general relativity?** Could we develop general teaching tools to make it that easy?
+(C.f.
+Augustine as the "smartest person in the world" due to being able to read without speaking.)
+It may be that _motivational hacks_ are the key thing here.

 **The comparison to self-help:** Self-help gets a bad rap.
 Many of these software tools have a similar goal, though, which is to